sitespeedio/compare/README.md

   "comments": {
-    "intro": "Extra information put at the top of the page", "waterfall": "Text displayed at top of the waterfall", "visualProgress": "Text displayed at the top of visual progress" }
+    "intro": "Extra information put at the top of the page", "waterfall": "Text displayed at top of the waterfall", "visualProgress": "Text displayed at the top of visual progress", "domains": "Text displayed at the top of domains", "firstParty": "Text displayed at the top of first/third party" }
 }
 ```